PetrusHimself/PetrusHimself/README.md

 ### Hi there 👋, I'm  Petrus
 #### Web Design and Development
 I'm Petrus Tlhomedi from South Africa, I am currently enrolled in the 12-months ALX Africa Software Engineering Programme which started 15 August 2022.
-I love Graphic Design and Web Design.
+I love Web Design.
 I have a key interest in Front End Development.
 I also enjoy wireframing, UI/UX Design and design in general.

 Skills: REACT / JS / HTML / CSS/ FIGMA